 This issue features the following papers:

-All of these papers successfully explore various subject areas as well as transdisciplinary topics and expand our understanding of the natural laws around us.
+All of these papers successfully explore their various subject areas as well as transdisciplinary topics that expand our understanding of the natural laws around us.
 The abstracts for each of the papers are published in English, French, German, Portuguese, and Spanish.

 Also included on the Journal’s website are tools for dissertation searches, research links, archival documents of the Rosicrucian Order, AMORC, and guidelines for submitting a paper.
 The submission deadline for the Rose+Croix Journal is May 15 for the following year’s annual issue; however, authors are encouraged to submit their papers for the peer-review process as soon as they are ready.
 Both Rosicrucian members and non-members are invited to submit papers for consideration.

-If you would like to join our team of volunteers working on the Rose+Croix Journal, please let us know by emailing Grand Master Julie Scott at email@example.com.
+If you would like to join our team of volunteers working on the Rose+Croix Journal, please let us know by emailing firstname.lastname@example.org.
 All areas and levels of expertise are welcome.